hammywammy/oslira-docs/dev/supabase.md

 2. **RLS already enabled** - On analyses, leads, business_profiles tables
 3. **Existing policies** - Left untouched, only added new onboarding policies
 4. **Migration 2 backfill** - Set timestamps for 1 existing user (based on your verification results)
+5.
+SIGNATURE NAME NOW LIVES AT BUSINESS_PROFILES IDENTITY NOT USERS